 What is it?

-Virtually Off the Page is an electronic companion to Off the Page’s full-day workshops (we do still offer in-school workshops, too).
+Virtually Off the Page is an electronic companion to Off the Page’s full-day workshops (we do still offer in-school workshops, too, when schools are open).
 It incorporates an individual activities box for each child in a class/group, accompanied by a pre-recorded video.
 The video provides a narrative for the workshop – led by one of OTP’s qualified teachers – and guides the children through each of the activities.